mebmrauf/CSE341-Microprocessors/Lab Materials/Evaluation/Lab Mid.md

 a.
 Loops through the numbers between AX and BX (inclusive),

 b.
-Adds only the even numbers to calculate the checksum,
+Adds only the even numbers to calculate the checksum

 c.
 Stores the final sum in register DX.
 Once the checksum is computed, it is sent to the vault controller.

 | Initiated Registers | Standard Input | Standard Output | Console Display | Resulted Registers |